JWKyle/free-wheelin/pseudocode.md

         Amount of time at the location
     **Future Ride Setups:**
-        Places/landmarks they'd like to visit to be added to the list
+        Places/landmarks they'd like to visit to be added to the list **View the List of Destinations**
+        View the table
+    **Show the starting address for verification**
+        Possibly allow for option of new starting destination?